Tender-crisp asparagus puts a fresh twist on the classic Eggs Benedict recipe.

 Honestly, I don't really like poached eggs so I've never felt the need to make them.
 While I do enjoy runny yolks, I'd rather have a fried egg with crispy edges than a soft poached egg.

-Initially, I followed Bon Appetit's instruction on How to Make Stress-Free Poached Eggs, which should probably be renamed to How to Totally Overcomplicate Poached Eggs.
+Initially, I followed Bon Appetit's instructions on How to Make Stress-Free Poached Eggs.

 Their first instruction is to crack the egg into a fine-mesh sieve, and allow the watery parts of the white to drain out.
 I managed to tear the yolk on the sieve twice.